omnitool-ai/omnitool/README.md

 3. Feedback and Suggestions

 Your feedback helps shape the future of Omnitool.ai.
-Send your feedback and suggestions to [support@omnitool.ai](mailto:support@omnitool.ai)
+Send your feedback and suggestions to [support@omnitool.ai](mailto:support@omnitool.ai), or share them directly in our [Discord #feedback channel](https://tinyurl.com/omnitool-feedback).

 ## Changelist